 Similar to other rideshare apps, Intercity allows customers to book rides easily through their smartphones.
-But their scope was different than other rideshares.
-Rather than travel a few miles within a city, Intercity caters to customers seeking to travel out of town.
+However, their scope was different than other rideshares.
+Rather than travel a few miles within a city, instead Intercity caters to customers seeking to travel out of town.

 The destinations are nearby, driveable cities without the hassle and expense of flying or the limited schedules of trains.
 Intercity provides service from Charlotte to ten cities, including Raleigh, Wilmington, Columbia, and Atlanta.

 “Our focus is on people who want to go and come back in the same day,” Cabral said.